STOLYPIN: The challenges of targeting Minsk and doing more harm than good

 Will the West end up saving Alexander Lukashenko by its eagerness to target Vladimir Putin?
 Will it force a Belarus-Russian Anschluss that no one – not Europe, not Moscow, not Minsk – really wants?
-The crisis over Belarus following the Ryanair incident highlights the dilemmas of modern policy-making, and the sometimes-confused motivations in play.
+The crisis over Belarus following the Ryanair incident highlights the dilemmas of modern policy-making, and the sometimes confused motivations in play.

 Putindunnit

-Unsurprisingly, from the first many sought to roll Lukashenko’s latest outrage into the wider Russia crisis.
-Yale historian Timothy Snyder flatly 1/5.
-Belarus would not have hijacked an EU plane without Russian approval.

-1/5.
-Belarus would not have hijacked an EU plane without Russian approval.— Timothy Snyder (@TimothyDSnyder) May 23, 2021 on Twitter that “Belarus would not have hijacked an EU plane without Russian approval” and so sanctions for the act should hit Russia (although he walked that back in a subsequent blog post, adding an all-important caveat that “Perhaps Russian authorities had prior knowledge that the hijacking would take place”).
+Unsurprisingly, from the first many have sought to roll Lukashenko’s latest outrage into the wider Russia crisis.
+Yale historian Timothy Snyder flatly asserted on Twitter that “Belarus would not have hijacked an EU plane without Russian approval” and so sanctions for the act should hit Russia (although he walked that back in a subsequent blog post, adding an all-important caveat that “Perhaps Russian authorities had prior knowledge that the hijacking would take place”).
 However, by then the hare was running.

 There were the initial claims that the men who disembarked in Minsk alongside Roman Protasevich were Russians, so clearly this was at least an operation jointly run by the Belarusian KGB and their Russian FSB counterparts.
 Except that it turned out they were Belarusians (and one Greek, who had been heading to Minsk anyway).
-Then there was the claim that the KGB had no track record of running such operations without the Russians holding their hands.
-Though they have actually been aggressively tracking, spying on and harassing opposition figures in the West on their own account for over a decade.
+Then there was the claim that the KGB had no track record of running such operations without the Russians holding their hands; they have actually been aggressively tracking, spying on and harassing opposition figures in the West on their own account for over a decade.

 The fact that Russian and Belarusian air defence is integrated meant that Lukashenko could not have ordered a MiG-29 fighter into the skies to escort the plane to Minsk without Moscow’s approval.
 Except that this ‘integration’ doesn’t actually deprive the Belarusian commander-in-chief of his command – at most it means Moscow would have known when it happened.